-I am Mike Tan, a professional in Singapore real estate, working with Orange Tee & Tie.
-I focus on both residential and commercial properties.
-Recently, I have just started on my journey to try evolving this website into a hopefully useful resource for property buyers and sellers.
+I am Mike Tan, a professional in Singapore real estate.
+I focus on both residential and commercial properties, and I am still trying to evolve this website into a hopefully useful resource for property buyers and sellers.
 Any feedback will therefore be very welcome.

 At this time, I just want to make a comment about residential properties in Singapore.
-The current market consensus is that newer properties – not just new launches – generally have greater life-style appeal, and will resonate better with future buyers while enjoying a fresher lease (in the case of leasehold properties).
-Nevertheless, older freehold as well as older leasehold properties increasingly have enbloc redevelopment potential in land-constrained Singapore.
+It is generally true that newer properties – not just new launches – have greater life-style appeal, while enjoying a fresher lease (in the case of leasehold properties).
+From an investment angle however, older freehold as well as older leasehold properties increasingly have enbloc redevelopment potential in land-constrained Singapore.

-However, it is advisable to focus on a subset of such condos that are in “chosen” locations – specifically, selective geographic localities that are / have been “chosen” to be positively impacted by the government’s ongoing development plans, whether economic, recreational or transportation-related.
+Whatever your perspective, I argue that it may be advisable to focus on a subset of such condos that are in “chosen” locations – specifically, those geographic localities that are / have been “chosen” to be positively impacted by the government’s ongoing development plans, whether economic, recreational or transportation-related.

 In first formulating and then implementing the various Master Plans, the Singapore government has been and will continue to indirectly influence the relative levels of property prices in different locations within the country.
 This is because “chosen” locations will inherently benefit – more than other locations – from the planned economic, recreational and infrastructural developments.